 Communities, get ready for a wave of retirements

-Rural, urban and suburban communities are especially concerned about retiring baby boomers who may or may not have a plan to sell their businesses.
+Rural, urban and suburban communities are especially concerned about retiring baby boomers who may not have a plan to sell their businesses.
 The health of small businesses is critical to local economies.
-They provide not only jobs but also important goods and services needed for quality of life.
+They provide not only jobs, but also important goods and services needed for quality of life.
 Of course, this issue is not only about baby boomers.
 Whether your exit is three years or three decades away, every business owner needs an exit strategy.

 Beyond economic contributions, small businesses also play a crucial role in the civic and philanthropic life of communities.
 For small business owners in rural, urban and suburban areas, the community is not just where they conduct business, it may also be their home.
 The economic and civic structure of the community benefits from their success.